nitish-gautam/customer-support-Intelligence/README.md

 ### FastAPI Application Structure

-The system implements a sophisticated **Domain-Driven Design (DDD)** approach with clean architecture principles, ensuring scalability, maintainability, and testability.
-The architecture separates concerns into distinct layers with well-defined interfaces and dependencies.
+The system implements a **traditional layered architecture** with service layer patterns, ensuring scalability, maintainability, and testability.
+The architecture separates concerns into distinct layers with clear boundaries between presentation, business logic, and data access.

 #### Application Structure
 ```